 The doctors initially told me the same as what the ones in Neath said and said that it was probably due to stress or some form of bug, but I wasn’t having any of it and was in more and more pain, so they ran a few tests.
 All through the night, I had different doctors poking and prodding my stomach, trying to see if they could figure out what was wrong with me, and little did they know that they were actually making it worse.

-At 3 am on the 16th October I was sent for a CT scan and shortly after I was told that I was going to need massive operation.
+At 3 am on the 16th of October, I was sent for a CT scan and shortly after I was told that I was going to need a massive operation.
 My blood tests came back and I was told that my stomach was not filled with air, as we were told previously, but it was actually filled with blood.
 My blood tests had also revealed that my Haemoglobin level, which usually stays over 130, had dropped to 47.

 The doctors informed us that what had happened was that I had, and still have got, a very rare illness called Peutz-Jeghers Syndrome.
 Peutz-Jeghers Syndrome causes small polyps to grow in the gastrointestinal tract.
 As nobody knew that I had the condition, one of the polyps grew too big and caused my small intestine to twist, telescope in on itself and fill with blood.